GSA/challenges-and-prizes/_all-challenges/1258-2021-serdp-afff-challenge.md

   * Submission period ends: September 30 2021 at 2:00 pm ET
 prizes: >-
-  Cash prizes up to $10,000 may be awarded
+  Multipole cash prizes up to $10,000 may be awarded

   Research and development funds may be awarded beyond the cash prize to successful submitters.